quanser/Quanser_Interactive_Labs_Resources/docs/source/index.rst

 Contributing
 ============
-We are always striving to impove our documentation.
+We are always striving to improve our documentation.
 You can help by submitting pull requests for fixes or issues for suggestions on our GitHub repository.
 See the contribution guide.